Dave Dobbyn: Lifetime Achievement Award

 In 2001 the Recording Industry Association of New Zealand (RIANZ) awarded Dobbyn a rare Lifetime Achievement Award as part of the 2001 New Zealand Music Awards.
 The award presenter Michael Glading, the managing director of Sony New Zealand, chose to forego a speech and instead read out the titles of the long list of Dobbyn's hit songs.

 Personal life

+Dobbyn met his future wife, Anneliesje, at a Whangamata Th' Dudes New Year's show.
+They married in 1983.